Edd13Mora/Nmap2Html/README.md

-# 🌐 Nmap2HTML — Interactive Nmap Report Generator (Flask Web App)
+# 🌐 Nmap2HTML — Interactive Nmap Report Generator

 > Convert your Nmap XML or GNMAP scan results into a **beautiful, responsive HTML dashboard** — directly from your browser.